xNok/devops-lean-6sigma-toolbox/SMART_Devops_Maturity_Assessment/Readme.md

 In the first phase, gathering initial feedback is essential.
 It is the catalyst for improving people's mindsets and empowering them with new techniques. **Tech lead** most likely already have an opinion on the improvements they would like to implement.
 On the other hand, **Product Owners** need to be aware of product development's best practices.
 They also need to understand why they should dedicate some development time to improve some technical aspects.
 They need to understand the business value of the proposed practices in the product development cycle.

-This is your chance to bring the business, the technologies, and the operation on the same page.
+It is your chance to bring the business, the technologies, and the operation on the same page.

 During the interview: